grafana/tutorials/content/tutorials/build-a-data-source-plugin.md

 {{< /tutorials/step >}}
 {{< tutorials/step title="Configure your data source" >}}

 To access a specific data source, you often need to configure things like hostname, credentials, or authentication method.
-A _config editor_ lets you users configure your data source plugin to fit their needs.
+A _config editor_ lets your users configure your data source plugin to fit their needs.

 The config editor looks similar to the query editor, in that it defines a model and binds it to a form.